 Tree No Species Height Stem Diameter Age Class Notes 1 Preliminary Management Recommendations 2 Special Precautions 3 General Comment Cat Grading T1 Sycamore 17.5 720 M No new features were noted.
 1 Install trunk protection.
 2 N/A. 3 N/A. A1 T2 Ash 17 200, 200, 200, M No new features were noted.
 1 Protected by the boundary fence.
 2 N/A. 3 N/A. B1 T3 Group - mini hedge Sycamore 3.5 100 M No new features were noted.
 1 Protected by the boundary fence.
-2 Construction of a multi-use games area and 3.0m high twin bar rebound fencing panels with low-level acoustic quilting panels: If small machinery is used, wooden boarding must be installed as ground protection when working within the yellow hatched area (RPA) on the tree protection plan. • Any soil storage within the root protection area must be on wooden boarding (see the tree protection plan). • Any mixing of cement must be done away from the trees. • Excavations should be done using hand tools when working within the root protection area (see the tree protection plan). • Any cultivation within root protection areas should be undertaken carefully by hand. • No heavy mechanical cultivation, such as ploughing or rotation, should occur.
-C1

-• If decompaction measures are required, they must be done carefully to minimise the risk of further damage to roots. • Decompaction methods - forking, spiking, soil augering, and tilted radial trenching.
-3 N/A T4 Ash 5 70 Y No new features were noted.
-Fell in the way of the proposed MUGA.
-T5 Holly 7.8 160 Y No new features were noted.
-Fell in the way of the proposed MUGA.
-T6 Sycamore 17.5 660 M No new features were noted.
+2 • Decompaction methods - forking, spiking, soil augering, and tilted radial trenching.
+3 N/A C1 T4 Ash 5 70 Y No new features were noted.
+1 Install tree protection fencing as detailed for T8 and T9.
+2 N/A. 3 N/A. C1 T5 Holly 7.8 160 Y No new features were noted.
+1 Install tree protection fencing as detailed for T8 and T9.
+2 N/A. 3 N/A. C1 T6 Sycamore 17.5 660 M No new features were noted.
 Fell - sooty bark infection.
-T7 Group Yew, Laurel, Sycamore, 11.5 380; 420 M No new features were noted.
+Important remaining stumps from felled trees must be removed/ground out, or left high, so that they do not pose a trip hazard.
+B1 T7 Group Yew, Laurel, Sycamore, 11.5 380; 420 M No new features were noted.
 1 Protected by the boundary fence.
 2 N/A. 3 Park tree.
-T8 Wellingtonia 36 1450 M No new features were noted.
+B1 T8 Wellingtonia 36 1450 M No new features were noted.
 1 Further investigation is required.
+A1

 Tomography inspection.
 Resistograph inspection.
 The tree must be adequately protected when working close to the trunk, and wooden boarding or equivalent must be wrapped around the trunk to prevent damage.
-The tree protection fence must be installed 7m from the southern boundary fence and run 22m in the west direction.
-The tree protection fence must start at the south boundary fence and end at the north wall/ patio area.
-2 Sensory Garden/Landscaping: If small machinery is used, wooden boarding must be installed as ground protection when working within A1 the yellow hatched area (RPA) on the tree protection plan. • Any soil storage within the root protection area must be on wooden boarding (see the tree protection plan). • Any mixing of cement must be done away from the trees. • Excavations should be done using hand tools when working within the root protection area (see the tree protection plan). • Any cultivation within root protection areas should be undertaken carefully by hand. • No heavy mechanical cultivation, such as ploughing or rotation, should occur. • If decompaction measures are required, they must be done carefully to minimise the risk of further damage to roots. • Decompaction methods - forking, spiking, soil augering, and tilted radial trenching.
-Multi-use games area: • Excavations may be appropriate to remove the turf layer and surface vegetation, but this must be done under the agreement of the supervising arboriculturist. • Before installing the final surface layer, you must fill low points on undulating surfaces to an even level with any high points using an agreed granular material such as sand or stone. • Do not mechanically compact new fill or existing soil. • Wooden pins can be used for edge retention. -- -- -- -- --- --
+The tree protection fence must be installed as shown on the tree protection plan..
+2 Sensory Garden/Landscaping: If small machinery is used, wooden boarding must be installed as ground protection when working within the yellow hatched area (RPA) on the tree protection plan. • Any soil storage within the root protection area must be on wooden boarding (see the tree protection plan). • Any mixing of cement must be done away from the trees. • Excavations should be done using hand tools when working within the root protection area (see the tree protection plan). • Any cultivation within root protection areas should be undertaken carefully by hand. • No heavy mechanical cultivation, such as ploughing or rotation, should occur. • If decompaction measures are required, they must be done carefully to minimise the risk of further damage to roots. • Decompaction methods - forking, spiking, soil augering, and tilted radial trenching. -- -- -- -- -- -- --